 About Bristol Media

 Bristol Media was created in 2005 to support, develop and grow an exciting and competitive creative/media community in the city.
-Bristol Media is now one of the biggest creative networks in the UK.
+Bristol Media is now one of the largest creative networks in the UK.

 A team of some of the city’s leading industry figures manages Bristol Media.
 We have over 38,000 followers on social media and 600 members across the digital, TV, animation, design, marketing, PR, publishing, film and advertising sectors.

-New members are always welcome.
+New members are always welcome to join.
 Please enjoy our site and join one of the UK’s strongest creative communities.

 Bristol Media is a Community Interest Company, with a board of Directors and Chair.
 The roles are fulfilled on a voluntary and unpaid basis.
 There is also a small Executive Steering Group.
 If you would like to find out more please contact us.

 Chris Thurling, Chair